William Perry (boxer): Three fights with Tass Parker

 The next three fights for Perry were against Tass Parker of West Bromwich.
 The first, arranged at Dartford Marshes on 19 December 1843 ended in a draw as the police intervened after 67 rounds of fighting.
 According to the editor of the sporting paper "Bell's Life": "in this affair he showed considerable improvement upon his former exhibition, and inflicted severe punishment with his right upon Parker".

 The rematch to decide the contest was delayed as Johnny Broome produced a medical certificate stating that Perry had received a broken jaw in the first fight and had been treated for a fractured arm in November of that year.
 Thus it was not until 27 February 1844, the two met again, Perry being declared the winner as Parker went down without being hit.
 The third meeting on 4 August 1846 on Lindrick Common resulted in another victory for Perry.
 An observer of this final fight with Parker said of Perry: "He displayed an amount of judgment, coolness, science, and generalship which no one, not even those who knew him best, had previously credited him with, and these qualities, added to his immense bulk and strength, rendered him irresistible".

 After the third bout with Tass Parker, Perry challenged Ben Caunt to fight for £100 a side.
-Caunt declined this challenge but said he would fight for between £300 and £500 pound stakes.
+Caunt declined this challenge but said he would fight for between £300 and £500 stakes.
 However, a fight was not arranged, even when Caunt offered to fight all comers for £200 a side.

 Claiming a disputed English heavyweight championship, 1850

 Perry's next bout was with Tom Paddock on 17 December 1850 at Woking Common.
 Articles for the fight were signed on 1 October 1850 at the Castle Tavern, Holborn for a "fair stand-up fight, for £100 a-side".
 Perry won the contest, which lasted 27 rounds.
 It was after this fight that William Perry claimed the Championship of England.
 The Slasher now requested that the fighter Bendigo hand over the Championship belt, still in his possession, or make a match with him.
-He also made a general challenge for anyone to fight him for between £200 to £500 a side.
+He also made a general challenge for anyone to fight him for between £200 and £500 a side.
 Bendigo offered to fight for £500 but would not hazard the belt, which he claimed to be his private property.
 However, when Perry sent £50 to the editor of Bell's Life in London, in order to make the match, Bendigo backed out of the challenge.